TonySkorik/chronograph/README.md

 $"{specified action description here} took a long time to finish >({specified long running operation threshold here}) : [{Elapsed:g}]"
 ```

-The second overload `WithLongRunningOperationReport` with `Func<object>[]` formal parameter works the same as the similar `Report` oveload does.
-It evaluates the functions upon message rendering allowing for closures to report some values that will be changed during the timed opertaion run.
+The second overload `WithLongRunningOperationReport` with `Func<object>[]` formal parameter works the same as the similar `Report` overload does.
+It evaluates the functions upon message rendering allowing for closures to report some values that will be changed during the timed operation run.

 ## On start and on end operation actions